bexcool/FileExplorer/README.md

 # FileExplorer
- Console easy file explorer with many functions.
+ Easy file explorer with good looking UI in console.